Images Depict Mature Plants

 and recommended to keep this plant healthy and thriving.

 How do I water Dwarf English Boxwood Shrubs?

-After backfilling and lightly compacting the 50/50 mix of existing soil and compost give the Dwarf English Boxwood a good, deep watering.
-This is not to be rushed.
+After planting the Dwarf English Boxwood, give it a slow, deep watering.
 Most of the water you put on the plant at first will run away from the plant until the soil is soaked.
 A general rule of thumb is to count to 5 for every one gallon of pot size.
-For example, a one gallon pot would be watered until you count to 5; a three gallon pot would be 15; and so on.
 Check the plant daily for the first week or so and then every other day there after.
 Water using the counting method for the first few weeks or so and then every other day there after.
 Water using the counting method for the first few weeks.
 Gator bag Jr. can be used to help aid in this process and also provide plants with a good soaking due to the slow release of the water into the root-zone of the plant.
 Soaker Hoses can also be used to water when planting a long hedge.